 Where the relationship of solicitor and client exists, or has existed, an originating summons may be issued by the client or his representatives for the delivery of a cash account, or the payment of moneys, or the delivery of securities, and the Court may from time to time order the respondent to deliver to the applicant a list of the moneys or securities which he has in his custody or control on behalf of the applicant, or to bring into court the whole, or any part of the same, within such time as the Court may order.
 In the event of the respondent alleging that he has a claim for costs, the Court may make such provision for the payment or security thereof or the protection of the respondent’s lien (if any) as the Court may think fit.

+8. Interest and apportionment, certification of

+The Court may order the calculation of interest, or the apportionment of a fund, to be certified by a Registrar and to be acted upon by the Accountant or any other person without further order.

-[8.
-Repealed in Gazette 29 Apr 2005 p.
-1801.]
+[Rule 8 inserted in Gazette 21 Feb 2007 p.
+595.]

 9. Proceedings under Admiralty Act 1988 of the Commonwealth